Abdelrahman915/devops_cheatsheet/kubernetes_level1.md

 ```

 ### 3.3.
 Rolling Update Strategy Parameters
+The `strategy` block should be placed inside the `spec` section of a Deployment.

 - **maxUnavailable:** Maximum number of Pods that can be unavailable during an update.
 - **maxSurge:** Maximum number of extra Pods that can be created above the desired replica count during an update.